 Travel.
 Meet people.
 Most of all: breathe.

-For filmmaker/editor Shea Hardiman and commercial photographer Kara Kochalko, that was the plan.
-The two close friends would grab their backpacks, kiss their go-go-go corporate jobs goodbye and hit the road for a while to rekindle the creative passions that inspired their work in the first place.
+For Soul Sunday founders Shea Hardiman and Kara Kochalko, that was the plan.
+The two close friends would grab their backpacks, kiss their go-go-go corporate jobs goodbye and hit the road for a while to rekindle the creative passions that inspired their work in the first place